Hiking the Puʻu ʻŌhulehule Trail on Oʻahu, Hawaiʻi

 Furthermore, if you are curious about trying the native Hawaiian Māmaki tea, I kindly ask that you don’t harvest Māmaki from our native forests but, instead, buy from one of the local reputable vendors, such as those listed below.

-Consider bringing new ropes to leave behind for both the summit ridge and the muddy section through the Whale’s Belly, as I mentioned earlier.
+Yes, it’s really that steep, which is why I again want to suggest bringing new ropes to leave behind for both the summit ridge and the muddy section through the Whale’s Belly, as previously mentioned.

 To compare the summit ridge on ʻŌhulehule with another Oʻahu trail, I think it’s most comparable to the steep sections in the beginning of Lulumahu Ridge.